 - Access apps to enhance your streams

 - Customize the tip page according to your style

 - Add links to your stores

 StreamElements, as mentioned, does not offer any paid plans.
 Their policy, however, states that they may change pricing terms in the future.

 Which one is for you?

 If you have a low to mid-range PC and don’t know about live streaming, you will need to learn to use StreamElements.

 Lastly, if you have a low to mid-range PC and know how to live stream, choose StreamElements.

 Streamlabs vs. StreamElements: Links

-It’s challenging to compare both because, even if you like one software, there are at least a couple of things that you like in another tool more than the one you use.
+It’s challenging to compare both because, even if you like one software, there are at least a few things you like in another tool more than the one you use.

 I hope the article Streamlabs vs. StreamElements helped you choose the right broadcasting tool and ultimately helped grow your brand online.